istio/istio/pkg/mcp/tests/stress/README.md

 go tool pprof -http=":8081" mem.out
 ```

-Note that these profiles include the test harness itself.
+Note that these profiles include resources used by the test harness itself.
 Analysis
-should resources used by the dataset initialization and server and
+should account for resources used by the dataset initialization and server and
 client test runner paths.

 ## Experiments

 Several test parameters are exposed as flags.
-These can be used to run additional experiments.

-For example, the following test runs the full state regression test with 100 clients and a
+For example, the following test runs the
-simulated NACK rate of 10%.
+full state regression test with 100 clients and a simulated NACK rate of 10%.

 ```bash
 $ go test ./pkg/mcp/tests/stress/stress_test.go \